 Most recently I have been appointed to Westmead Childrens Hospital to manage children with inflammatory bowel disease and to take over the management of patients with congenital anorectal and colonic diseases when they become adults.

 In 2010 I obtained a Masters of Medicine in Clinical Epidemiology through Sydney University.
 I am involved in clinical research at Westmead and supervise several ongoing studies.
 I am a Clinical Senior Lecturer for Sydney University and spend a siginificant time of my working week teaching students, registrars and fellows.
 From 2005 to 2010 I was the Training Supervisor for the College of Surgeons at Westmead.

 In addition to my clinical and teaching roles I have been heavily involved in hospital administration.
-I was the Director of Trauma from 2008 to 2010, the Director for General Surgery from 2008 to 2010 and continue to sit (since 2006) on Westmead’s Medical Staff Associaton Executive Commitee and Operating Suite Management Committee.
-I am a board member of the Castle Hill Day Surgery and the newly developed Hospital For Specialist Surgery in Bella Vista.
+I was the Director of Trauma from 2008 to 2010, the Director for General Surgery from 2008 to 2010 and continue to sit (since 2006) on Westmead’s Medical Staff Association Executive Committee.
+I am an ex-board member of Lakeview Private Hospital.

 I am strongly committed to the public hospital system and operate at Westmead, Westmead Children’s and Mt Druitt Hospitals.
-I also operate at Westmead Private Hospital, Norwest Private Hospital and Castle Hill Day Surgery.
+I also operate at Westmead Private Hospital and Lakeview Private Hospital.
 I perform colonoscopy at all of these institutions.

-Despite all of the above I try and spend as much time as I can with my wife and 4 young children.
-We enjoy travelling, music and soccer.
-My wife and I enjoy wine and fine food (without the kids!).
+Despite all of the above I try and spend as much time as I can with my four children.
+We enjoy travelling, music, tennis, skiing and soccer.